Pabl0Parra/Netflix-clone-React-Tsx/README.md

 ## Prerequisites

-- Create an account or use your exsiting one at [TMDB](https://www.themoviedb.org/).
+- Create an account or use your existing one at [TMDB](https://www.themoviedb.org/).
 - Follow the [documentation](https://developers.themoviedb.org/3/getting-started/introduction) to create the API Key.

 - Finally, if you use v3 of TMDB API, create a file named `.env`, copy-paste the content of `.env.example` to the `.env` file you just created and then paste the API Key you got at TMDB.